btopro/ist402/files/glossary.md

 ## SaaS
-(Software as a Service) is a software licensing and delivery model in which software is licensed on a subscription basis.
+Saas stands for Software as a Service and is a way for applications to be accessed over the internet